albassort/Mario-Kart-Stream-Analyzer/README.md

 -Recode pixget to be more efficent and use less pixel checks

+-Add 1080p and 720p support because currnetly it only works on 360p streams.

 -add more todo.py options, to remove all sources and reduce disk usage.

 -Add item detection